skhiggins/Stata_guide/README.md

     * figures - subfolder for figures
     * tables - subfolder for tables
     * logs - subfolder for log files
-  * scripts - code goes in this folder
+  * scripts - code goes in this folder.
+The scripts needed to go from raw data to final results are stored directly in the scripts folder.
     * programs - a subfolder containing functions called by the analysis scripts.
 All user-written ado files should be contained in this directory.
-    * old - a subfolder where old scripts from previous versions are stored if there are major changes to the structure of the project for cleanliness
+    * old - a subfolder where old scripts are stored if there are major changes to the structure of the project.
+Scripts in `old` are not used to go from raw data to final results, but are kept here while the project is ongoing in case they need to be used or referred back to in the future.
+The old subfolder is not included in the replication package since the scripts in this subfolder are not part of the analysis.

 ## Scripts structure
 Because we often work with large data sets and efficiency is important, I advocate (nearly) always separating the following three actions into different scripts: